HomeSoftware

 1.

-So we turn to a different algorithm.
-We assign each critera a letter (Plays = a, Day of week = b, Artist name = c, etc.), and assign them to a string based on their place in the sort order.
+So I turned to a different algorithm.
+Each critera got assigned a letter (Plays = a, Day of week = b, Artist name = c, etc.), and were concatenated into a single string in the sort order.
 So an order of (Plays tiebroken by Artist name tiebroken by Day of week tiebroken by ...) would result in a string of acb....
-Finally, we take a list of every possible permutation of abcdefghijk in alphabetical order, and the index of our string within that list is the number of our segment.
+Finally, based on a list of every possible permutation of abcdefghijk in alphabetical order, the index of our string within that list is the number of our segment.